 4.2.3 Open control loops

 In an open control loop, the human operator intervenes in one or more of the process steps inside the loop, see Figure 4.2.3.1.
 The human operator is in control of the steps in the control loop, including decisions taken in the loop.
 The management system collects, analyses and presents the data to the operator, but the operator decides which action to take.
 In this case, the completion time for control loop is dependent on availability and reaction time of a human operator or other management entity.
+In open control loops, each step provides corresponding management services which can be consumed by other relevant steps.
+E.g. the “Analysis” step may provide analytical management service.
+The “Decision” step may provide decision management service.

 Figure 4.2.3.1: Open control loop entities